 Rod Woodson was one of the first modern cornerbacks to play a Hall of Fame career and then switch to safety and continue to play at a high level.
 Woodson played most of his career with the Steelers and was a very popular player while embodying the Steelers' philosophy of hard-hitting, no-apologies football.
 Woodson appeared in Super Bowls with the Steelers, Ravens and Raiders, winning his only ring in Baltimore.

-Gene Upshaw spent his entire NFL career with the Raiders, providing superb blocking alongside Art Shell (No. 50 on this list).
+Gene Upshaw spent his entire career with the Raiders, providing superb blocking alongside Art Shell (No. 50 on this list).
 Upshaw played in three Super Bowls, winning two of them, and became the first player to reach the title game in three different decades (1967, 1976 and 1980).
-Perhaps Upshaw's finest accomplishment was his dominating performance over Hall of Fame defensive tackle Alan Page in a win over the Vikings in Super bowl XI, during which the Raiders rushed for 266 yards as Upshaw owned Page for the entirety of the contest.
+Perhaps Upshaw's finest accomplishment was his dominating performance over Hall of Fame defensive tackle Alan Page in a win over the Vikings in Super bowl XI.

 After going undrafted in 1960, Jim Otto signed with the Raiders in the AFL's inaugural season and played 15 seasons in Los Angeles.
 Otto played alongside Gene Upshaw (No. 46 on this list) and lost Super Bowl II, his only title game appearance.
 Otto went on to play in nine AFL All-Star games, three NFL Pro Bowls and induction into the Pro Football Hall of Fame.

 Randy White was drafted No. 2 overall in 1975 and backed up Lee Roy Jordan for the Cowboys in his first two seasons before moving to defensive tackle, replacing Bob "Mr. Cowboy" Lilly (No. 22 on this list), who retired that year.
-White became known as the "Manster" (half man, half monster) because of his ferocious play and made the Pro Bowl, was named to the All-Pro team and was voted co-MVP of Super Bowl XII in his first season at defensive tackle.
-The rest of his Hall of Fame career is history.
+White became known as the "Manster" (half man, half monster) because of his ferocious play and made the Pro Bowl, was named to the All-Pro team and was voted co-MVP of Super Bowl XII in his first season at DT.

 One of the greatest running backs in NFL history, Earl Campbell was a power runner and developed his brutal running style from his days at the University of Texas.
 Other than a two-year stint in the twilight of his NFL career, Campbell played his entire football career in Texas, first at John Tyler High School, then UT and finally the Houston Oilers.
 Campbell ran for over 9,400 yards and 74 touchdowns in his Hall of Fame career.

 Forrest Gregg played 15 of his 16 NFL seasons with the Packers, with whom he won five NFL championships and two Super Bowls under Vince Lombardi in the 1960s.
-Gregg helped to protect Bart Starr in wins in the first two Super Bowls and played with the Packers until 1971, when he played one final season with the Cowboys, which resulted in another Super Bowl win.
+Gregg helped to protect Bart Starr in the first two Super Bowls then played his final season with the Cowboys, which resulted in another Super Bowl win.
 Gregg then coached for four NFL teams, including the Packers, two Canadian Football teams and at his alma mater, SMU.

 Eric Dickerson is one of the greatest running backs in NFL history, but is mostly known for his 2,105 yards in 1984, a single-season record that still stands today.
 Dickerson averaged 4.4 yards per carry in his career, which included sub-4.0 seasons with the Colts, Raiders and Flacons in the twilight of his career.
 Dickerson was tall and long for a running back, but his13,259 total yards and 90 touchdowns earned him a spot in the Hall of Fame.